gabrielvieira1/CyberSecChallenge/README.md

 # Go into the repository folder and install dependencies
 $ cd CyberSecChallenge

-# Open with visual studio
+# Open CyberSecChallenge.sln with visual studio

-# Configure the String appsettings.json with the name of your database
+# Configure the connectionString in App.config with the name of your database

 # run
 ```